albertcheu/albertcheu.github.io/about.md

 ---

-[^1]:Well, most of the way.
-Remainder filled by genre TV, action movies, and story-rich games.

-[^2]:The school has went through literally half a dozen name changes, most recently "Polytechnic Institute of NYU" and "NYU Polytechnic School of Engineering".
+[^1]:The school has went through literally half a dozen name changes, most recently "Polytechnic Institute of NYU" and "NYU Polytechnic School of Engineering".